harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-05-04 Sun: Continuation from yesterday's work.
+2025-05-04 Sun (4.5h): Continuation from yesterday's work.
 Underlying yield + pendle calculation.

 2025-05-03 Sat (1.5h): Continuation with underlying yield.
 Further search on how to get pendle yield data.